-If you love fresh juicy peaches, this homemade gluten free peach cake is something you need to try.
-Light fluffy cake surrounded by sweet chunks of peaches.
+If you love fresh juicy peaches, this homemade gluten free peach cake is a recipe that you need to try!
+Each bite of this light fluffy cake is full of sweet chunks of peach.
 It is the perfect cake for summer!

 Cakes are one of my most popular dessert categories on the blog...if you are looking for delicious gluten free cake recipes, I have a ton to try :-).

 Why Make This Cake:

 - This decadent gluten free peach cake is not only moist and delicious, but it is the best way to use sweet ripe summer peaches!

 - You can also use frozen or canned peaches if it is not summer so you technically can enjoy this easy peach recipe any time!